Chapter 16 Mox rocks

 }

-endThe above code finishes the implementation of the test, but inside it, we used functions from the BinanceMock module that are private.
-We need to update the module by making the generate_fake_order/4 and
+endThe above code finishes the implementation of the test, but inside the test we used functions from the BinanceMock module that are currently private.

 # /apps/binance_mock/lib/binance_mock.ex